DefinitelyTyped/tsd/README.md

 :bangbang: Globbing implements only leading and trailing (for now).

-### Semver
+### Semver filter

-Note: the semver postfix is expected to be separated by a dash and possibly a `'v'`
+Note: the [semver](https://github.com/isaacs/node-semver) postfix of definition files is expected to be separated by a dash and possibly a `'v'`

 	module-0.1.2
 	module-v0.1.2